bfbarry/CollabFinder/progress_doc.md

 -

 # TODO in code
+- Front page
+    - Log in, allow un logged users to create project and later prompt to create account if not signed in
+- Project page, figuring out URL, request to join project (if private)
 - Database
     - Adding each project type to database
     - How to clear db version history